nateReiners/Impulse/docs/impulse_project_proposal.md

 Time permitting, I'd like to implement the following features.
 Some anticipated updates are:

+- [ ] Give 'user' object a tail which traces previous movement
 - [ ] Change the colors of background and obstacles.
 - [ ] Add bonus which gives vulnerability for a limited amount of time.
 - [ ] Add bonus which immediately destroys all obstacles on page.